nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-#### Use case: Rename tag 'friends' to 'buddies'
+#### Use case: Rename tag

 **MSS**

-1. User requests to rename tag 'friends' to 'buddies'
+1. User requests to rename tag #1 to tag #2
 2. AddressBook prompts for confirmation
 3. User confirms the change
-4. AddressBook renames all tag 'friends' to 'buddies' <br>
+4. AddressBook renames all tags tag #1 to tag #2 <br>
 Use case ends.

 **Extensions**

-1a. 'friends' tag does not exist
+1a. tag #1 does not exist
+	AddressBook shows an error message asking user whether to create tag #1

 > Use case ends

-1b. 'buddies' tag exist
+1b. tag #2 tag exist
+	AddressBook shows an error message asking user to use another name for it

 > Use case ends